TOD-theses/paper-T-RACE/main.typ

 ==== Code analysis of @zhang_combatting_2023

-#todo[In normal scenario, the block environment matches the transaction.]
+In the normal scenario, the block environments used are the same as originally used for the transaction.

-The block environment used to execute all transactions is contained in `ar.VmContext` and as such corresponds to the block environment of $T_a$.
-This means $T_a$ is executed in the same block environment as on the blockchain, while $T_v$ and the intermediary transactions may be executed in a different block environment.
+For the reverse scenario, the block environment used to execute all transactions is contained in `ar.VmContext` and as such corresponds to the block environment of $T_a$.
+This means $T_a$ is executed in the same block environment as on the blockchain, while $T_v$ and the intermediary transactions may be executed in a different block environment than in the normal scenario.

 ==== Code analysis of @torres_frontrunner_2021

 In the file `displacement.py` line 151, we see that the emulator uses the same block environment for both transactions.
 Therefore, at least one of them will be executed in a different block environment than on the blockchain.
+However, it uses the same block environment for both scenarios, thus being consistently different to the execution on the blockchain.

 === Initial state $sigma$
 While our preliminary TOD definition specifies that we start with the same $sigma$ in both execution orders, it is up to interpretation which world state $sigma$ is.

 ==== Code analysis of @zhang_combatting_2023

-#todo[What about normal scenario?]
-The initial state used to execute the first transaction is `ar.State`, which corresponds to the state directly before executing $T_a$.
-This includes all previous transactions of the same block.
+Both, in the normal and reverse scenario, it uses the state directly before executing $T_a$, including the state changes of previous transactions within the same block.
+In the reverse scenario, this is the case as it uses `ar.State`.

 ==== Code analysis of @torres_frontrunner_2021